BenClewell/NEXUS/readme.md

 * You must balance your HIGH and LOW entries appropriately.
 If you are consistently high, or consistently low, the game can end early before all 5 rounds have been completed.
 (You can be high 3 times before the game is over, and low 3 times before the game is over.)

+* Consider your entry balance when creating your initial two entries from the Antivirus INSERTION POOL.

 * * *
 ###  ROUND TWO
 After your first round, you will notice that you have unlocked SPECIAL SONAR, which is a modification on the more generalized SONAR.
+Additionally, you will only have two numbers in which to construct your next node entry.